poxley/court-advocate/README.md

   * In the **Petitioner** area, click the **Checklist** button to open the checklist for the petitioner/client.
 * **PETITIONER CHECKLIST**
   * Follow the steps in "VIEW A CASE" to open a petitoner checklist.
   * Check or un-check items as necessary.
-Changes to the checklist are saved when the checklist is closed.
+Changes to the checklist are automatically saved when the checklist is closed.
 * **ADD A NOTE**
   * Follow the steps in "VIEW A CASE" to open a new note.
   * Enter a note in the large text field.